 - A full-text article is within the limit of 4,000-6,000 words (the word limit does not apply to the abstract, five key words, reference list, endnotes, and appendices).

-- The lead author completes the ethical checklist (Ethical Checklist) and adds it as a supplemental file when submitting a manuscript.
+- The lead author completes the ethical checklist (https://tinyurl.com/ethical-checklist) and adds it as a supplemental file when submitting the manuscript.

-- All borrowed materials from other sources, including authors' own, are correctly cited and/or properly noted (Note: After submission, IJME uses an originality checking tool to ensure that what is published in this journal does not inadvertently plagiarize the content published elsewhere.)
+- All information borrowed from other sources, including the authors' own, is correctly cited, quoted, and/or properly noted.
+IJME uses an originality checking tool to ensure originality of text.

 2018 20th Anniversary Issue Articles (Peer-reviewed)Submissions are no longer accepted for this issue.